SCPR/oembed-manual/services/instagram/README.md

 2. If you are on your FEED page (list of posts), click the ". . ." button:
 ![Instagram 1](images/instagram1.png)
 3. Select "View Photo Page"
-4. Use the URL of that page as the oEmbed URL.
+4. Use that URL as the oEmbed URL.

 The correct URL for the following photo is `http://instagram.com/p/edaxYFgoGW/`